Florida’s inland platform for AI-scale compute infrastructure.

 - 138kV or 230kV preferred for dual-feed redundancy.

-- Ramp toward 1GW on Campus 1 and 400MW on Campus 2.
+- Ramp toward 1GW on Campus 1 and 400MW on Campus 2 in the base case, with higher long-range capacity planning shown separately.

 - Customer-owned substation / microgrid option.